Think back to the first time you found out that early retirement was possible.

 There wasn’t a good way to keep track of my progress to financial independence though so I used my software-developer skills to build a web application to do it!

-I created an app called the FI Laboratory and now over 36,000 other people are tracking their progress to financial independence!
+I created an app called the FI Laboratory and now over 50,000 other people are using it to track their progress to financial independence!